Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 When we build internally at Pelagicore in our CI system, we use Docker with Vagrant, however only in a GNU/Linux system.
-It should still work under Windows or OSX, but we haven't tried it.
+It should still work under Windows or OSX, but we have not tried it.

 Dependencies:
 ^^^^^^^^^^^^^